TacoJGriz/chrome-spotlight/README.md

 # Chromium Spotlight
 ## What is this?
-Chrome spotlight is an open source customizable spotlight search for chromium based browsers
+A beautiful, open source, fully customizable spotlight search for Chromium-based browsers
 ## Features
+#### Search the Web
+Just start typing and press `Enter`
 #### Bangs
-Inspired by [Helium](https://github.com/imputnet/helium), use bangs to search different sites (!d for duck, !yt for youtube, etc...)
+Inspired by [Helium](https://github.com/imputnet/helium), use bangs to instantly search popular websites
 #### Slashes
-Search your active tabs, recent history, bookmarks, or extensions with /t, /h, /b, and /e.
+Search your active tabs, recent history, or bookmarks with /t, /h, and /b
 #### Shortcuts
-Users can add fully customizable slash commands (such as /gh opens github) and bangs
+Add your own custom aliases to quickly open pages and search with bangs tailored to your workflow.
+#### Calculator
+Perform simple math equations without having to leave your page
 #### Fully Customizable
-Users can change the look of their spotlight bar and import/export themes and commands
+Change the look of your spotlight bar and import/export themes and commands.

+## Installation
+ - Download or clone this repository to your local machine.
+ - Open your browser and navigate to `[your browser]://extensions/`.
+ - Enable Developer mode using the toggle in the top right corner.
+ - Click Load unpacked and select the folder containing this repository.
+ - `Alt + S` opens the bar.
+Click the extenstion icon to customize

+I'm no good at readmes, just try it out 😝